ninthwalker/WoWCDNotifier/README.md

 3. If you have issues running the script on your computer, first make sure it is not blocked since it was downloaded from the internet (see step #2 above).
 Then if scripts are still blocked, open up powershell on your computer and you can type the following command to allow scripts.
 Note this does allow all scripts to run in the future for you as well:
 `Set-ExecutionPolicy -Scope Currentuser Bypass`

+4. The Cooldown data is only updated when you /reload or log out of the game.
+The Scheduled task runs every 30min to then upload that data.
+So its possible that if you just quickly log on and then log off and turn off the computer within that window that the new cooldown times won't make it to the server.

-4. This does not touch or modify World of Warcraft in any way and conforms to all TOS/EULA.
+5.This does not touch or modify World of Warcraft in any way and conforms to all TOS/EULA.

-5. Please put in a github request for any feature requests or if a cooldown you want is not working.
+6. Please put in a github request for any feature requests or if a cooldown you want is not working.
 Otherwise join us in the discord server for other help.
 Thanks!

-6. Get additional help in the WoW CD Notifier Discord server: [https://discord.gg/m3kG5qbtvy](https://discord.gg/m3kG5qbtvy)
+7. Get additional help in the WoW CD Notifier Discord server: [https://discord.gg/m3kG5qbtvy](https://discord.gg/m3kG5qbtvy)

 ## Screenshots & Videos
 <p align="center">